IIT-EnergySystemModels/openTEPES/doc/rst/Projects.rst

   `S. Lumbreras <https://www.iit.comillas.edu/people/slumbreras>`_, `A. Ramos <https://www.iit.comillas.edu/people/aramos>`_, `L. Olmos <https://www.iit.comillas.edu/people/olmos>`_,
   `C. Mateo <https://www.iit.comillas.edu/people/cmateo>`_, `D. Santos Oliveira <https://www.iit.comillas.edu/people/doliveira>`_, `M.S.
 Gómez Pérez <https://www.iit.comillas.edu/people/mgomezp>`_

-    It aims to provide the knowledge to inform the development of future energy and climate policies at national and European levels.
+    It aims to provide the knowledge to inform the development of future energy and climate policies at the national and European levels.
 In support of this aim, ECEMF proposes a range of activities to achieve five objectives and meet the four challenges set out in the call text.
-    ECEMF’s programme of events and novel IT-based communications channel will enable researchers to identify and co-develop the most pressing policy-relevant research questions with a range of stakeholders to meet ambitious European energy and climate policy goals, in particular the European Green Deal and the transformation to a climate neutral society.
+    ECEMF’s program of events and novel IT-based communications channel will enable researchers to identify and co-develop the most pressing policy-relevant research questions with a range of stakeholders to meet ambitious European energy and climate policy goals, in particular, the European Green Deal and the transformation to a climate-neutral society.

     `Electricity flexibility for the future EU power sector <https://www.ecemf.eu/insights/insights_electricity_flexibility_eu_power_sector/>`_.